Christians & Suicide

 For people who suffer from profound physical pain or emotional distress, I believe that suicide can be a rational act.
 (I know a bit about this from personal experience, but I’m not at liberty to elaborate.)
 Regardless, you came into this world by no choice or act of your own, so you maintain the absolute and irrevocable right to end it on your own terms and timeline.
 But I’ll proceed under Carolyn’s stipulation that the person in question was too distressed to think rationally.

-Okay then, so the lack of rational thought is the key to being absolved of the act of self-murder.
+Okay then, so lack of rational thought is the key to being absolved of the act of self-murder.
 Gotcha.
 But Christian doctrine damns someone to an eternity in hell for denying god.
 Christians argue that god’s existence is proved by mere observation of the world.
 Moreover, to them, it beggars belief that any sane person can’t see this obvious truth.
 Okay, fine.
 But wouldn’t this then constitute irrational thought?
-You’d think so, but that would require Christians to have
+You’d think so, but that would require Christians to have rational thought.

 The “irrational thought” excuse is a one-way street to be used exclusively by hypocritical cherry-picking Christians only when it suits their needs.
 In fact, it must be a one-way street else non-believers would get to play at will the same Get Out of Jail Free card that the delusion of salvation affords Christians.